guldmand/GithubEagleEye/Beta.md

 - Global Navigation update

 **Enabling and disabling Beta features**<br>
-You can disable or enable the beta on GitHub.com.
+You can disable or enable the beta on GitHub.com:<br>
-In the upper-right corner of any page, click your profile photo, then click Feature preview.
-Here you can enable/disable Github beta features on your user.
+In the upper-right corner of any page, click your profile photo, then click Feature preview.<br> Here you can enable/disable Github beta features on your user.